-Currently, I’m an Associate Professor at the University of Twente (The Netherlands) and program director for the topic “Innovative Nanotechnology for Medicine” at the MESA+ Institute for Nanotechnology.
-I’m leading a team called “Applied Microfluidics for BioEngineering Research – AMBER” which is part of the MESA+ Institute for Nanotechnology and the MIRA Institute for Biomedical Engineering and Technical Medicine.
+Currently, I’m an Associate Professor at the University of Twente (The Netherlands) and leading a team called AMBER (Applied Microfluidics for BioEngineering Research), which is part of the MESA+ Institute for Nanotechnology and the TechMed Center.
 My research interests include single cell (molecular) analysis, drug screening assays, organ-on-a-chip applications and assisted reproductive technologies.

 Here, you can download my CV.